TreeHacks/hackpack-chatbot/README.md

 Where `YOUR_ACCESS_TOKEN` is the token you got from the Messenger dashboard.

-Restart your server after updating the token, and try messaging your bot again.

 ### Adding some real responses!
 So right now your bot responds with the same message regardless of what message is sent to you.
 We're going to add some commands so your bot actually does *something*.